probmods/dippl/lectures/05-particlefilter.md

 This HMM prefers subsequent states to be similar, and it prefers observations to be similar to the latent state.
 By far the most likely explanation for the observations `[true, true, true, true]` is that most of the latent states are `true` as well.

-As in [lecture 3](/esslli2014/lectures/03-enumeration.html), we are going to think about exploring the computation paths of this model in some detail.
+As in [lecture 3](/esslli2014/lectures/03-enumeration.html), we are going to think about exploring the computation paths of this model.
 For this purpose, it will be helpful to have the HMM available in continuation-passing style:

 ~~~~
 // language: javascript